Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Suppose you want to operate your business under a specific name.
 In that case, getting a DBA (Doing Business As) in South Dakota is quite simple.
 Visit the South Dakota Secretary of State’s website to complete the DBA application.
 The requirements for registering an Assumed Business Name are listed under South Dakota Statutes SD Code § 37-11-1.1

-Related: How to register for a South Dakota DBA
+Related: How To Register For A South Dakota DBA

 Keep in mind that registering a South Dakota assumed name doesn’t prevent other businesses from using it.
 If you want exclusive rights to your business name, apply for a trademark through the U.S. Patent & Trademark Office (USPTO).